 Pro tip: Keep your jewelry in a jewelry box with padded storage spaces to protect it when not in use!

 When you wear jewelry often, you can expect some dirt and debris to build up, leaving your jewelry dull or cloudy.
 But don’t worry, cleaning your jewelry is simple and easy!
 Chances are that you received jewelry cleaner when you got your jewelry, but if you’ve lost it, that’s okay!
 The best way to clean your jewelry can be found right in your kitchen.

 To safely clean your jewelry, use warm water, mild dish soap, and a soft brush to remove any debris or build up.
 If you want to get your jewelry extra shiny and clean, we recommend using a polishing cloth.
 If you didn’t receive one from your jeweler, you can always purchase a jewelry polishing cloth that’s specially designed for fine jewelry.

 Pro tip: When purchasing a new piece of fine jewelry, ask your jeweler for a complimentary jewelry cleaner!

 Above all, just be mindful of what you’re doing and how it might affect your fine jewelry.
 Many people often overlook these simple care instructions and reduce the value of their jewelry as a result.
 If you are interested in reselling your jewelry, it is especially important to follow proper care instructions in order to receive the maximum value for your jewelry.

 At Samuelson’s, our team of experienced goldsmiths and master jewelers are capable of handling all your fine jewelry needs, including buying your jewelry.
 If you are looking to sell your gold, diamonds, or estate jewelry, or simply want to get your jewelry professionally cleaned, restored, or repaired, we can help.
-Just make an appointment online at your own convenience or give us a call at 410-837-0290!
+Just make an appointment online at your own convenience.

 Read The Latest News From Samuelson's